romarcg/thymio_course_skeleton/how_to_thymio/README.md

 `export ROS_MASTER_URI=my-ip-address`

-where `my-ip-address` is the address is the IP address of the computer sending data (the local machine).
-To display the address of the local machine use `ifconfig -a` command, it should look like `192.168.168.XXX`
+where `my-ip-address` is the IP address of the computer sending data (the local machine).
+To display the IP address of the local machine use `ifconfig -a` command, it should look like `192.168.168.XXX`

-5. Verify that data can be send, publish a command velocity to the topic `/thymioX/cmd_vel`:
+5. Verify that data can be sent, publish a velocity command to the topic `/thymioX/cmd_vel`:

 ```bash
 rostopic pub /thymioX/cmd_vel geometry_msgs/Twist